 3. Knowledge & transparency

 A sustainable mindset demands radical transparency from brands.
-As the desire for social and sustainable awareness is increasing among luxury brands, consumers want to know exactly which commitments are made.
+Since the desire for social and sustainable awareness contributes Luxury brands increases, consumers want to know exactly which commitments are made.
 Transparency and the knowledge made possible by this help to make conscious purchase decisions.
-This means that aspects of the environment, health and personal product preferences are considered.
+This means that aspects of the environment, health and personal product preferences can be covered.

 4. Democratization of luxury

 The Luxury Business Report by INLUX describes the democratization of luxury as "luxury casualization" or "public luxury".
 This means that people are increasingly integrating luxury into their everyday lives, it is more accessible to other sections of the population and is treated as less elitist.
 One of the most obvious counter-movements to the traditional understanding of luxury: Cooperations.
 Cooperations in which established brands team up with younger, rather niche brands like the traditional high-end fashion house Louis Vuitton did with Streetwear brand Supreme.

 In addition to physical health, the modern understanding of luxury includes holistic wellbeing.
 Body, soul and spirit should be in harmony with one another.
 The increasingly sustainable definition of luxury is rounded off by people taking time for themselves, practicing mindfulness and prioritizing their well-being in our fast-paced society.
 A popular example of this is the work-life balance, i.e. the healthy relationship between professional obligations and personal needs.

 Digitization is an important driver of the new definition of luxury and the Next normal.
 It changes distribution and production processes, modifies products and communication and promotes the provision of new service options.
 Luxury is individualized through exclusive, personalized marketing experiences and e-commerce functions, while the digitization of value chains, for example, can minimize environmentally harmful practices.

 Louis Vuitton embodies the spirit of New Luxury